 This plant-based, gluten-free recipe starts by making flax eggs.
 Flax eggs are really just a combination of water and flax meal.
 When they are allowed a few minutes to gel together, these ingredients take the place of eggs in plant-based recipes very well.

-Next, pour half the batter into the prepared pan, sprinkle with half the cinnamon sugar mixture, and top with the remaining batter and remaining cinnamon sugar.
+Next, pour half the batter into the prepared loaf pan, sprinkle with half the cinnamon sugar mixture, and top with the remaining batter.
+Sprinkle the remaining cinnamon sugar on top of the bread.
 It may seem like a lot of cinnamon sugar you're sprinkling on, but trust me, it's all good.

-Now for the fun part - making those delicious swirls in the top of the cinnamon swirl bread!
-Take a butter knife, dip it into the top of the batter about 1/2 an inch down.
-Make swirls through the batter by dragging your knife across the batter like pictured below.
+Now for the fun part - making those delicious swirls on top of the cinnamon swirl bread!
+Take a butter knife and dip it into the top of the batter about ½ an inch down.
+Make swirls through the batter by dragging your knife across the batter as pictured below.

-This recipe can easily be adapted for non gluten-free and/or non-vegan diets.
+This gluten free cinnamon bread recipe can easily be adapted for non gluten-free and/or non-vegan diets.
 To adapt this recipe for non gluten-free and/or non-vegan diets, use any or all of the following substitutions:

 - replace the flax egg with one large egg at room temperature